jiuyunjun/simple-ftp/README.md

 ### Features
 - Upload single or multiple files with progress display
-- Drag-and-drop area for quick upload of files or folders
+- Drag-and-drop area for quick upload of files (folders are rejected)
 - Upload folders as ZIP archives
 - Download and delete uploaded files
 - Batch download selected files by clicking rows to select